microsoft/BotFramework-Composer/docs/guidelines/Composer-help-contents.md

 # Terminology

-* **Instructional copy**: instructional texts that provide users with information about what to do.
+* **Instructional copy**: Instructional texts that provide users with information about what to do.
-* **Tooltip**: texts displayed in an informational text box when hovering over an item.
+* **Tooltip**: Texts displayed in an informational text box when hovering over an item.
-* **Watermark text**: text that lives inside an edit box or entry field.
+* **Watermark text**: Texts that live inside an edit box or entry field, usually instructional and with an example.
-* **Help link**: context-sensitive help (CSH) link added to the user interface to help users with a concept or procedure while using a product.
+* **Help link**: Context-sensitive help (CSH) links added to the user interface to help users with a concept or procedure while using a product.

 # Guidelines